 And when we reach Enniskillen never more we'll have to say:

-Farewell to Carlingford More Songs
+to Carlingford

 Music: Traditional

-Lyrics: Tommy Makem (1932- ), traditional balladeer and songwriter from County Armagh
+(1932- ), traditional balladeer and

 I seem to remember seeing original lyrics to this traditional song somewhere along the way.
 Tommy Makem wrote the new lyrics in 1968.